Good Morning America Co-Host Lara Spencer Gets Married

 Wedding bells were ringing today for Good Morning America co-host Lara Spencer!

-Spencer and Rick McVey tied the knot in Vail, Colo., E!
-News can confirm.
+Spencer and Rick McVey tied the knot in Vail, Colo., People reports.
 The bride wore an Adam Zohar Bridal gown and was accompanied down the aisle by her son, Duff Haffenreffer.
-A source told E!
-News that all five kids (McVey has three, Spencer two) gave lovely readings at the ceremony.

 Zohar spoke with E!
 News about the dress design and the fast turnaround time for the bride-to-be.
 The Israeli designer got a call from his shop in New York needing a dress for Spencer as soon as possible because her original wasn't exactly what she ordered.
 Zohar explained they needed the dress in one week, but the fabric takes seven months to create.
 It was, however, Spencer's lucky day.
 "We actually had just enough fabric for one dress for Lara Spencer," he told E!
 News.